How to use the Australian Trade Mark Search (2019 Update)

 Trademarking is one of the biggest steps to starting your own business.
 It officially pins an identity to your business, and protects it from 3rd-party misuse and/or reproduction.
 That said, there are a multitude of stringent regulations behind trademarking, which must be completely understood.
 Therefore, as a business-owner, it is worth taking every bit of time necessary to become familiar with all the rules and how it applies to your situation.

 The Australian Trade Mark Search

 To ensure brand protection, you need to utilise the Australian Trade Mark Search to screen your proposed trademark.
 This new platform is a significant improvement of the previous platform, ATMOSS with some of the new improvements including:

-- The ability to search up to 4 words at a time (ATMOSS was limited to search 2); and
+- You can search up to 4 words at a time.
+Previously, you could only search 2

 - Improved searching for word phrases